 This STS Term Checklist must be read together with the PCS Procedures Manual and the PCS Term Evidentiary Standards Manual.
 This document is based upon the materials received by PCS as at the date of this document.
-Any page references in this document are to the base prospectus dated 9 April, 2019 unless otherwise stated.
+Any page references in this document are to the prospectus unless otherwise stated.